Obama Finally Gave the Speech Democrats Were Waiting For

 The setting, though, was strange.
 I understand the wish to keep some traces of convention tradition by putting her (and Biden) on an arena floor stage.
 But it just felt … cavernous?
 Maybe the point was to highlight the unique horror of our moment, how our places of work and entertainment are standing empty.
 Or something?
 Many of the most effective set-piece moments of this convention so far have been in intimate, straight-to-camera speeches, or cameos with interesting backdrops.

 All that said, who cares?
 I highly, highly doubt this is what voters who just want to get to know Harris a bit more are focused on.
 And we can’t underestimate the power of representation, which she talked with me about during the campaign, as something of which she is very conscious.
 For one thing, the evening focused heavily on Democratic women — not just Hillary Clinton and Nancy Pelosi and Elizabeth Warren and others but the wave of them who have risen to power during the Trump era too, representing the party’s heart (and base).
 Harris, of course, would be the first woman to serve as vice-president.
 And she is the first Black woman and first Asian person on a presidential ticket.
-Let’s not let an awkward 30 seconds of waving without the cheering crowd shots were used to distract us from that.
+Let’s not let an awkward 30 seconds of waving-without-the-cheering-crowd shots were used to distract us from that.

 Ben: Actual nominees’ speeches are generally a bit more memorable.
 I’m assuming that tonight, Joe Biden will emphasize the battle for the soul of America — the message his campaign began with — and also not skimp on attacking Trump over his coronavirus response.
 Any other inkling of what we might expect to see?